Daniel-car1/nd00333_AZMLND_C2-master/starter_files/README.md

 <br/>

 ## Screen Recording
-TODO.\
+See the project in action on my youtube channel [ML Engineer with Microsoft Azure - Udacity - Machine Learning Operations](https://www.youtube.com/watch?v=ntwpQAADKUk) and don't forget to give me a like.

 ## Standout Suggestions
-The optional items about load-testing the endpoint was done an documented detailed in the section *Benchmark Model Endpoints*.\
+The optional items about load-testing the endpoint was done an documented detailed in the section *Benchmark Model Endpoints*.

 ## Future Improvements
 - Expanding the script, using a Parallel Run Step in a pipeline.